MaShisongLab/explicit/README.md

    └───sample_id		(2 samples)
 ```
 #### (2).
 Create the expression predictor
 The following analysis builds a gene expression predictor model using the smaller matrix.
-The analysis is conducted within a MATLAB console. * The analysis is memory-intensive and requires around 20G computer memory.*
+The analysis is conducted within a MATLAB console. <i> The analysis is memory-intensive and requires around 20G computer memory.</i>
 ```matlab
 % MATLAB code
 % Navigate to and start within the home directory of the EXPLICIT package.